Open data plan

 - OFM will develop and use the following methods to readily withhold or redact nondisclosable data.

 - In 2017, all OFM staff will be trained on public records requirements and procedures, including approved methods to withhold nondisclosable data.
-(Legal and Legislative Affairs)
+(Legal and Contract Services)

 - The agency will develop standards to apply to datasets before opening those that may contain real or potential personal identifiers.
 (Data and Technology)